maize-genetics/phg_v2/docs/build_and_load.md

 While we can manually modify the header lines of our FASTA file, this can become tedious and prone to a new set of downstream errors.
-To automate this, PHGv2 provides an optional command to append sample information to the headers of each FASTA file called `annotate-fastas`:
+To automate this, PHGv2 provides a command to append sample information to the headers of each FASTA file called `annotate-fastas`:

 ```shell